virtual-labs/exp-simply-supported-beam-iitd/experiment/procedure.md

 ### These steps will be followed for the experiment
+**PRE EXPRIMENT QUIZ QUESTIONS**

+1) What is mode of vibration?
+2) What is distributed system?
+3) What is discrete system?
+4) What are the degrees of freedom?
+5) What is the general solution for displacement of beam?<br>

 **Preparation of specimens:**

 1. Click Start Experiment button to start the experiment.